 The Best Mattress for Couples

 Amerisleep makes five different mattresses (the Amerisleep AS1, the Amerisleep AS2, Amerisleep AS3, the Amerisleep AS4, and the Amerisleep AS5) for different types of sleepers.
-When looking for the best mattress for couples, we chose to review the AS3.
-Because it is right in the middle on the firmness scale, it is designed to accommodate the majority of sleepers in the world.
+When looking for the best mattress for couples, we chose to review the AS3, and we think it’s a great choice for couples.
+Because their AS3 is right in the middle on the firmness scale, it is designed to accommodate the majority of sleepers in the world, which should be good for couples that may have slightly different preferences.

 The Amerisleep AS3 features three inches of Bio-Pur® as the top layer.
 Bio-Pur® is a proprietary, plant-based foam which, with its open-cell structure, is designed to be breathable and promote a cool sleep experience.